techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 - Meetings: Meetings scheduled in the Teams client, meetings scheduled in Outlook, meet now
 - Calls: PSTN, 1:1, group peer-to-peer

+## Supported platforms

+Intelligent recap is supported on the following platforms:

+- Desktop
+- Mobile

 ## Data and privacy